samcollins9/reloy/README.md

 # reloy

-Reloy was written in 2005 for a work presentation to demonstrate some very basic implementations of several open source libraries
+Reloy was written in 2005 as part of a presentation to demonstrate some very basic implementations of several open source libraries

 Includes:
 Struts